Eswar41/Eswar-Gurram/README.md

 - 🔭 I’m currently working on Web Designs
 - 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on Full Stack Deveoper
+- 👯 I’m looking to collaborate on Full Stack Developer
 - 📫 How to reach me: [eswargurram2005@gmail.com].